 1. Western Sind ••• Karachi, Dadu and Hyderabad Districts 2.
-Eastern Sind ••• ••• Thar Parkar and Nawabshah Districts 3.
-Northern Sind ••• ••• Larkana, Sukkur and Upper Sind Frontier Districts with one seat allotted to each of them.
+Eastern Sind Thar Parkar and Nawabshah Districts 3.
+Northern Sind ••• Larkana, Sukkur and Upper Sind Frontier Districts with one seat allotted to each of them.
 In framing these constituencies the Committee has adopted the revenue district as a unit and has so arranged the constituencies as to include within each, so far as the local conditions permitted, its due proportion of voters.
 The Committee was of the opinion that from the select character of the electorate it was clear that the constituencies could not be formed on the basis of population, for the electorate is to represent not numbers so much as status and experience.
+The Government of Bombay accept the scheme for the delimitation of constituencies and the allocation of seats recommended by the Committee subject to the modification that the name of the second of the two General constituencies should be "Northern and Eastern Sind constituency" instead of "Northern Sind constituency".

-Géneral.
+General.

-1. 8 Southern Sind ••• Karachi and Hyderabad Districts 2.
-1 Northern Sind ••• ••• Thar Parkar, Nawabshah, Dadu, Larkana, Sukkur and Upper Sind Frontier Districts
+1. Southern Sind ••• Karachi and Hyderabad Districts 2.
+Northern Sind ••• Thar Parkar, Nawabshah, Dadu · · Larkana, Sukkur and Upper Sin Frontier Districts